 By contrast, parents who tell kids "You're so smart!" undermine a growth mindset.
-When the child finds herself challenged, she assumes that if she were smart, the task or lesson wouldn't be so hard.
-She wonders if she isn't so smart, and she may give up rather than look bad to her parents, or even to herself.
+When the child finds herself challenged, she assumes that maybe her parents don't understand that she's not actually so smart.
+After all, if she were smart, the task or lesson wouldn't be so hard.
+She may give up rather than look bad to her parents, or even to herself.
 Feeling challenged becomes too uncomfortable.

 Parents who want to facilitate a growth mindset might say "You are working so hard at that; slowly but surely you're getting it!"
 The child learns that her own determination will determine her success.
-Feeling challenged begins to feel motivating.
+Feeling challenged begins to feel motivating instead of daunting.

 "Sure, this is hard," we can tell our children.
 "But you can do hard things!
 I'm right here to support you!"